Profirator/project-config/docs/configure.md

 Change “SOCIAL_AUTH_FIWARE_KEY” and “SOCIAL_AUTH_FIWARE_SECRET” to new “Client_ID” and “Secret” respectively.

-Change the oauth2 credentials which are hard-coded for “API Access”
+Change the oauth2 credentials which are hard-coded for “API Access” (for broker).
+The Umbrella token is obtained from Umbrella's web GUI upper right corner -> my account -> Admin API Token.
+For Umbrella key: Users -> API users -> Add new API user -> API Key.

 	sudo vim config/tenant-manager/credentials.json